Dec. 17, 2025

 So it's not going anywhere.

-I don't care who the mayor is,
+I don't care who the mayor is.

-the mayor is a student body
+The mayor is a student body

 council, OK?